 MS Ferguson 67, f.
 25r.

-In the seventeenth century, One of Antonio Neri’s manuscripts, entitled Tesoro del Mondo (Treasure of the World) depicts three women running chemical equipment.
+In the seventeenth century, celebrated glassmaker and alchemist Antonio Neri provides us with further detail, even if raising more questions than answers.
+One of his manuscripts, entitled Tesoro del Mondo (Treasure of the World) depicts three women running chemical equipment.
+Unfortunately, we are left to guess who they were and what role they played in the larger Florentine technical arts community.
 It is possible that these were nuns, trained in the same Church sponsored educational system that produced Neri.
 Convents were often expected to be self-sufficient and many ran their own pharmacies.
 Neri had sisters as well as brothers and at least one sister entered a convent located on the north side of Florence, near the laboratory where Antonio practiced alchemy and made glass.
 The fact that specific names have not been associated with Neri’s three female co-workers should not deter us from celebrating their contribution to the birth of early modern science.

 Two pictures in the Neri manuscript show female alchemists at

 MS Ferguson 67, f.
 35r.